pricees/google-drive-companion/README.md

 ## Usage

+Get help

+    gdrive help

+Start the server using environment variables

+   username=AzureDiamond@gmail.com password=hunter2 gdrive start

+Or create a file in your ~/.google_drive/conf.yaml:

+    username: AzureDiamond@gmail.com
+    password: hunter2

-Run the server server (def. as a daemon):
+Toggle the foreground/daemon flag when you start the server (def. as a daemon):

     gdrive start [run_in_foreground]